thephez/dash-user-docs/docs/core/guide/core-guide-transactions-non-standard-transactions.md

 If you use anything besides a standard <<glossary:pubkey script>> in an <<glossary:output>>, <<glossary:peers>> and miners using the default Dash Core settings will neither accept, broadcast, nor mine your <<glossary:transaction>>.
 When you try to broadcast your transaction to a peer running the default settings, you will receive an error.

 If you create a <<glossary:redeem script>>, hash it, and use the hash in a <<glossary:P2SH>> output, the network sees only the hash, so it will accept the output as valid no matter what the redeem script says.
 This allows payment to non-standard scripts, and as of Bitcoin Core 0.11, almost all valid redeem scripts can be spent.
 The exception is scripts that use unassigned [NOP opcodes](https://en.bitcoin.it/wiki/Script#Reserved_words); these opcodes are reserved for future soft forks and can only be relayed or mined by nodes that don't follow the standard mempool policy.

-[block:callout]
-{
-  "type": "info",
+> 📘
+>
-  "body": "Note: standard transactions are designed to protect and help the network, not prevent you from making mistakes.
-It's easy to create standard transactions which make the duffs sent to them unspendable."
+> Note: standard transactions are designed to protect and help the network, not prevent you from making mistakes.
+It's easy to create standard transactions which make the duffs sent to them unspendable.
-}
-[/block]

 Standard transactions must also meet the following conditions:

 * The transaction must be finalized: either its locktime must be in the past (or less than or equal to the current block height), or all of its sequence numbers must be 0xffffffff.